Bruce Furniss: Personal life

-Throughout much of his prime swimming career, Furniss became noted for achieving athletic success in spite of waging a quiet and very personal battle against the crippling arthritic disease, Ankylosing Spondylitis.
+Throughout much of his prime swimming career, Furniss became noted for achieving athletic success in spite of waging a quiet battle against the crippling arthritic disease, Ankylosing Spondylitis.

+On May 1, 1980, Furniss had his childhood home burglarized.
+The only items stolen were his two Olympic medals, neither of which has surfaced, been returned, or located.

 On March 29, 2020, while asleep at home, Furniss suffered a cardiac arrest.
-He was admitted to St. Joseph's Hospital in Orange, California, where he was treated with therapeutic hypothermia (medically induced cooling) and eventually released on April 9, 2020.
+He was admitted to St. Joseph's Hospital in Orange, California, where he was treated with therapeutic hypothermia (medically induced cooling) and was eventually released.